 You’ll usually be notified via email within 3 business days.
 At peak times, or if we have questions about the information you’ve provided, it may take a few additional days to review your application and send you a decision.

 The course is taught online for maximum flexibility.
 You will view engaging and interactive pre-recorded videos with the instructors and complete assignments and activities on your own schedule.
-You’ll also receive expert guidance from a Brandeis mentor through online group sessions and via email.
+You’ll also receive guidance from a mentor through email, discussion boards, and feedback on assignments.

 - In total, the course will take ~30 hours to complete from start to finish.
 Depending on the time of year, you may be able to choose between a 2-week option (~15 hour per week of work commitment) and a 4-week option (~7.5 hours per week of work commitment).